sgoadhouse/msox3000/README.md

 ethernet to access your device, search online for the proper resource string needed to access your device.

+## Channels
+Almost all functions require a target channel.
+Once a channel is passed into a function, the object will remember it and make it the default for all subsequence function calls that do not supply a channel.
+The channel value is a string or can also be a list of strings, in the case of setupAutoscale().
+Currently, the valid channel values are:
+* '1' for analog channel 1
+* '2' for analog channel 2
+* '3' for analog channel 3 if it exists on the oscilloscope
+* '4' for analog channel 4 if it exists on the oscilloscope
+* 'POD1' for the grouping of digital channels 0-7 on a MSO model
+* 'POD2' for the grouping of digital channels 8-15 on a MSO model

+## Examples
 For more detailed examples, see:

 ```